written on T. Bruce Wittet’s article on Modern Drummer Magazine USA

 Influence) was released with English subtitles.
 She’s also released the

-be checked in The Ultimate Drummers Weekend 11th Birthday DVD,
+checked in The Ultimate Drummers Weekend 11th Birthday DVD, along with

-along with Thomas Lang, John Blackwell Jr., Jimmy DeGrasso, Andrew
+Thomas Lang, John Blackwell Jr., Jimmy DeGrasso, Andrew Gander, Gustavo

-Gander, Gustavo Meli and other world-class drummers.
-The festival is
+Meli and other world-class drummers.
+The festival is held in Melbourne,

 In 1990, Vera founded the IBVF – Instituto de Bateria Vera Figueiredo,